canzycane/rug-burn/README.md

 To use this project, follow these steps:

-1. Run the application: `node app.js`
+1. Run the application: `npx nodemon server.js`
 2. Open your browser and go to: `http://localhost:3000`